aidinahmadian/AppleMusicUI/README.md

   - Each PR must get two approvals from our team before we will merge.

 ## Requirements

+In order to compile AppleMusicUI you will need to meet the following requirements:

 * iOS 13.0+ / Mac OS X 10.14+
 * Xcode 10.0+